Ian Pearson PGDip in Counselling Manchester University/ Member of the BACP

 I would describe myself an integrative practitioner.
 In non-jargon terms this means that I have a core model which is a person-centred approach.
 The main aim of this approach is to treat a person with respect, be non-judgemental and be genuine and open.
-I use other approaches to fit the needs of the person I am working with and this can be approaches such as Gestalt, psychodynamic ,Cognitive Behavioural Therapy or solution focused.
+I use other approaches to fit the needs of the person I am working with and this can be approaches such as Gestalt, Psychodynamic ,Cognitive Behavioural Therapy or Solution Focused and Mindfulness.

 Training, qualifications & experience

 I have been a counsellor for over two years.
 I have worked as a counsellor for Northpoint Counselling Centre in Leeds undertaking counselling for depression and anxiety as part of the Increased Access to Psychological Therapies Programme.
 I am a volunteer counsellor at Share (Sheffield), and have volunteered at Nottingham Counselling Centre ,St Luke’s Hospice Sheffield, Leeds University and Sheffield University Student Counselling services.

 I have experience in both short term and long term work.

 I am a member of the British Association of Counselling and Psychotherapy and have a Post Graduate Diploma in Counselling at Manchester University.

 I have experience in working with the following issues: